-According to the United States Department of Labor’s Bureau of Labor Statistics, about 59.7% of Americans are employed.
+According to the United States Department of Labor’s Bureau of Labor Statistics, about 61.2% of Americans are employed.
 So what happens to the rest of the employable population?
-What’s the current unemployment rate?
+What are the current unemployment trends?

 Without mincing words, we go head-on into the article by trying to answer these questions and give you more vital information as far as the US labor market is concerned.